OpenColonyShip/OpenColonyShip-Concept/concept/science/biology/README.md

 ## Drifter
 Drifters are giant gas-bags from a gas giant.
 They left due to their star turning into a white dwarf.

-## Amoeba - name change needed
+## Chameara
-Amoebae are blobs that can reshape into any form that originated on a watery moon.
+Chamearae are blobs that can reshape into any form that originated on a watery moon.
 They are about 1m^3.
 They are very curious.
 They left for exploratory purposes.

 ## Decapod
 Decapods are 10-legged hivemind creatures from a rocky planet.
 They left to expand their hive to other planets.